 - The men who try to do something and fail are infinitely better than those who try to do nothing and succeed. ~Lloyd Jones

 When I think of a God-loyal person, I think of Tim Tebow.
-This young man had a stellar career as a college quarteback.
-When his professional career came to an abrupt halt, some peole labeled him as a failure.
+This young man had a stellar career as a college quarterback.
+When his professional career came to an abrupt halt, some people labeled him as a failure.

-Tebow stayed in shape, continued to work hard, and he signed a contract with the Eagles this week.
-He is anything but a failure, and he is a living example of Solomon’s words: “God-loyal people don’t stay down long; Soon they’re up on their feet . . . “
+Tebow is a living example of Solomon’s words: “God-loyal people don’t stay down long; Soon they’re up on their feet . . . “

 When I woke up this morning I was thinking of the word “follow” and the several times Jesus spoke this word.
 I did a quick scan of the four Gospels, and I found a couple of interesting concepts.